 Interested in learning about the permaculture design process but not sure if you want to invest in a full-blown design course?

-Please join us in Westbrook for this popular Permaculture Design Seminar Series which we started offering in 2009.
-If, after taking this Intro Short Course, you are interested in proceeding to the full Permaculture Design Course (PDC), your full fee for this event will be applied toward the PDC fee.
+Please join us in Brunswick Maine for this popular Permaculture Design Seminar Series which we started offering in 2009.
+If, after taking this Intro Short Course, you are interested in proceeding to the full Permaculture Design Course (PDC) starting in April, your full fee for this event will be applied toward the PDC fee.
 This is an affordable and accessible way to get your feet wet and decide if you would like to learn more about the potential for permaculture design.
 The instructor for this short course is Lisa Fernandes.

 SPECIAL: We can take two students for time dollars in lieu of US dollars.
 Inquire with LisaF if you are interested and are an Hour Exchange Portland member (or member of other local time bank which may have reciprocity with HEP).

-Participants in this Intro to Permaculture Design Short Course will meet on three Tuesdays evenings in June to work through a real, live design process.
+Participants in this Intro to Permaculture Design Short Course will meet on two Sundays from 9:00 am to approx 3:00 pm at the home of our sample "client" to work through a real, live design process.
 With our client (who will have completed a questionnaire in advance) we will co-create a practical permaculture design based on their specific goals and the assets and challenges of their site.

 Space is limited to 10 students.